creachadair/imath/doc.md

 If you obtain a zero or negative value of an `mp_result`, you can use the `mp_error_string()` routine to obtain a pointer to a brief human-readable string describing the error.
-These strings are statically allocated, so they need not be freed by the caller; the same strings are re-used from call to call.
+These strings are statically allocated, so they need not be freed by the caller; the same strings are reused from call to call.

 Unless otherwise noted, it is legal to use the same parameter for both inputs